cehteh/onsen/README.md

 keep the caches hot.

+# UnsafeBox

+Allocating from a pool returns `UnsafeBox` handles.
+These are lightweight abstractions to memory allocations, they do not keep a relation to the pool and its lifetime.
+They are the underlying facility to build the safe abstractions below.

 # BasicBox

-Allocating from a pool returns `BasicBox` handles.
-These are lightweight abstractions to memory allocations, they do not keep a relation to the pool they are allocated from.
-The rationale for this design is to make them usable in a VM that uses NaN tagging.
-Thus deallocating a `BasicBox` should be explicitly done with `pool.dealloc(simplebox)`.

-When this explicit deallocation is not possible (for example when panicking), `BasicBox` still becomes properly destructed but its memory leaks within its pool unil that pool becomes dropped.
+These are Boxes that may leak memory when not explicitly given back to the Pool.
+Still their use is memory safe under all circumstances.
+They offer the most efficient way to allocate memory.

 # Box, Rc and Sc